Natural Sciences Major

 NS125 / Research Methods

 This course covers applications of research methods and data analysis.
 We use primary research literature related to seven case studies to examine different forms of quantitative, qualitative, and mixed methods research, and to understand the ways in which these techniques help address specific research questions.
 Primary texts for the course cover the broader context of research designs and the use of the R programming language for data analysis and visualization.
 Secondary texts relate to the case studies.
 Students facilitate class sessions, choosing and assigning to the rest of the class their own readings and original framing of a research approach to an assigned topic.
-Note: NS125/SS125 may be substituted as an NS/SS tutorial.
+Note: NS125/SS125 may be substituted for a tutorial in NS/SS and can count like a cross-listed tutorial for double majors in SS, NS, or CS (any pairwise combination).

 NS142 / Quantum Nature of Matter: Theory and Applications